TokTok/spec/spec.md

 XOR is a valid metric, i.e. it satisfies the required conditions:

 1. Non-negativity `distance(x, y) >= 0`: Since public keys are Crypto Numbers,
-    which are by definition positive, their XOR is necessarily positive.
+    which are by definition non-negative, their XOR is necessarily non-negative.

 2. Identity of indiscernibles `distance(x, y) == 0` iff `x == y`: The XOR of
     two integers is zero iff they are equal.